Chechekhins/scParadise/docs/theory.rst

 .. math::
    Precision = \frac {True Positives (TP)}{True Positives (TP)  + False Positives (FP)}

-Where:
-•	True Positives (TP): The number of correct positive predictions made by the model.
-•	False Positives (FP): The number of incorrect positive predictions made by the model.

 Interpretation
 ==============
 Precision answers the question: "Of all the instances predicted as positive, how many were actually positive?"
 A higher precision indicates that a larger proportion of predicted positives are indeed correct, which is particularly important in scenarios where false positives carry significant costs or consequences.

 Example